rachelruijiayang/robotics-teaching-kit-with-jet/docs/module2/questions/module2_answers.md

 # Module 2: Answers

-1. What is the farther distance the Jet sonar module can measure?
+1. What is the farthest distance the Jet sonar module can measure?

   **4-5 meters**